Authentication Standards for Single Sign On (SSO) Applications

 How do I migrate my existing application to authenticate to SSO?

-The vendor application or service must support Shibboleth (SAML 2.0) or CAS Protocol 2.0 to use SSO.
+- Does the vendor application support Shibboleth (SAML 2.0) or CAS Protocol?

 UTS will work with the vendor to share technical requirements to establish the SSO authentication process.